hardikurda/gestural-music-sequencer/trunk/readme.txt

 LICENSE:

 This software is licensed under the terms of the GNU General Public License as published by the Free Software Foundation, version 3 or later.
-However, I have not released the source yet so that I can clean things up a bit before other developers get involved in the project.
-For now the release is limited a compiled version of the application for Mac OS X only.
-The GMS Version 0.9 is distributed "as is" from http://audiocookbook.org/gms/ in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+The GMS Version 0.11 is distributed "as is" from http://audiocookbook.org/gms/ in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 See http://www.gnu.org/licenses/ for a copy of the license.

 ACKNOWLEDGMENTS: